claraberes/claraberes.github.io/_pages/about.md

 I am an environmental economist working on climate change adaptation and with interests in spatial mobility, air pollution, and green innovation.

+I will be on the 2026-27 job market.

 Before starting the PhD, I graduated from Ecole Normale Supérieure Paris-Saclay.
 I hold a Master in Economics from ENSAE and Ecole Polytechnique and obtained bachelor degrees in economics, sociology and philosophy from Sorbonne University.
 I also worked as consultant in the Environment Directorate at the OECD.

 Don't hesitate to be in touch!